myriamcharfeddine/SAR-ADA_website_2/index.md

 <br />

-**SAR:**  Okay, this Bechdel Test is very interesting.
+**SAR team:**  Okay, this Bechdel Test is very interesting.
 However, if you create a movie with the sole intent of achieving a Bechdel score of 3, this is very easy.
 You just need to hire two women and write a two-line dialogue about something unrelated to men.
 Therefore, we aim to create a more meaningful metric to evaluate whether a movie is truly inclusive.<br><br>

 The Bechdel score serves as a good starting point for creating an inclusivity metric.
 However, to improve upon this, we also consider the proportion of actresses in the movie.<br><br>